Waste to Energy operators

 Total control of emissions with SOLVAir®

 The SOLVAir® sodium bicarbonate process enables Waste to Energy operators to easily control emissions of acid pollutants in order to reach emission levels that can be even lower than ELVs.
-And all this while requiring minimal investments in terms of equipment and significantly reduced quantities of reagent product.
+And all this while requiring minimal investment in terms of equipment and significantly reduced quantities of reagent product.

 A dry process with limited quantities of sorbent